-Place biscuits on baking sheet pressed up against each other and bake on 450 degrees for about 12 minutes.
+Place biscuits on baking sheet or in a biscuit pan pressed up against each other and bake on 450 degrees for about 12 minutes.
 Again, baking time will vary a little depending on the type of baking sheet you use (a baking stone takes longer) and size of the biscuits.

-Butter them up, top them with jam (or gravy) and ENJOY!
+Butter them up, top them with jam (or my amazing Homemade Sausage Gravy) and ENJOY!